Antisemitism is an important and a contentious problem. Yet our understanding of it remains under-developed. There are two reasons for this.

 The second reason relates to the politicisation of antisemitism.
 Too often its study has been shaped and corralled by immediate political concerns.
 This has not only foreshortened our understanding of antisemitism in the past and present but it has also undermined the specific contribution academics can make to overcome it.

-The Consortium will organise:
+The Consortium organises: